rinkitadhana/rinkitadhana/README.md

 - Explore my repositories or check out my pinned ones to see my latest and most popular work.
 - Exploring Open Source and making meaningful contributions.
 - Run `npx rinkit` to view my portfolio right from your terminal.
+- If you enjoy my work and would like to support me, please consider sponsoring me.

 ## Code Stats